Roger Stone Indictment Raises More Big Questions About Russia, Trump 2016 Campaign

 In fact, neither Clinton's health nor the Clinton Foundation were the focus of the next WikiLeaks release, but a messaging campaign based on Clinton's supposed ill health took off in August 2016.

-Russia's state-controlled RT news site mentioned Clinton's "bad health," the National Enquirer published a piece about it, Fox News host Sean Hannity discussed it on TV and then Trump himself was warning about Clinton's fitness by Aug.
+Russia's state-controlled RT news site mentioned Clinton's "bad health," the National Enquirer published a piece about it, Fox News host Sean Hannity discussed it on TV, and then Trump himself was warning about Clinton's fitness by Aug.
 18.

 Was Assange the conduit for this messaging strategy?